 Successful researchers in engineering and the life and physical sciences face daily challenges managing and leading teams, communicating with business-oriented colleagues, and surmounting the hurdles associated with the commercialization of research.
 But doctoral students in these fields are seldom exposed to these situations before entering academia or industry.
-To address this gap, The Graduate School is collaborating with the Kellogg School of Management to offer a certificate program taught by Kellogg School faculty that will equip promising doctoral students with the necessary business and leadership skills.
+To address this gap, The Graduate School is partnering with Kellogg School of Management to offer a certificate program taught by Kellogg faculty that will equip promising post-candidacy doctoral students with the necessary business and leadership skills.

 uncertainty, marketing, accounting and leadership.

-Please contact Professor Jamie Jones, Academic Director, or Julie Gertz with any questions.
+Please contact Julie Gertz with any questions.